varletjs/varlet/packages/varlet-ui/docs/cli.en-US.md

 ### Module Compatible

 Some external dependencies may need to be compatible with module syntax to achieve the purpose of compiling correctly to `commonjs` and `esmodule`.
-For example, the wording of `esmodule` of `dayjs` is
+For example, the wording of `esmodule` of `dayjs` is:

 ```js
 // playground-ignore
 import dayjs from 'dayjs/esm'
 ```

-In order to build `commonjs`, the writing method is
+In order to build `commonjs`, the writing method is:

 ```js
 // playground-ignore
 import * as dayjs from 'dayjs'
 ```

-In the project, we embrace the first way of writing the `esmodule` module, and make the following configuration for adaptation
+In the project, we embrace the first way of writing the `esmodule` module, and make the following configuration for adaptation:

 ```js
 // playground-ignore